-- foods that need refrigerating must be kept cool (ideally below 8 degrees C) while being transported through the use of a cool bag/insulated box
+- Foods that need refrigerating must be kept cool (ideally below 8°C) while being transported using a cool bag/insulated box

-- hot foods should be kept ideally above 63 degrees C and may also need to be packed in an insulated box
+- Hot foods should be kept ideally above 63°C and may also need to be packed in an insulated box

-- travel times are limited to less than 30 minutes.
+- Travel times should be limited to less than 30 minutes.